netreconlab/ParseCareKit/README.md

 ### Swift Package Manager (SPM)
 ParseCareKit can be installed via SPM.
 Open an existing project or create a new Xcode project and navigate to `File > Swift Packages > Add Package Dependency`.
 Enter the url `https://github.com/netreconlab/ParseCareKit` and tap `Next`.
 Choose the main branch, and on the next screen, check off the package.

+Note: ParseCareKit includes [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (it's a dependency) from CareKit's main branch, so there's no need to add CareKitStore to your app.
+If you want the rest of CareKit, you only need to add [CareKit](https://github.com/carekit-apple/CareKit#carekit-) and [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-) via SPM.
+Anytime you need ParseCareKit, simply add `import ParseCareKit` at the top of the file.

 ### Installing via cocoapods
-To install via cocoapods, go to the [objc](https://github.com/netreconlab/ParseCareKit/tree/2.1) branch for the readme.
+To install via cocoapods, go to the [Parse-Objc SDK](https://github.com/netreconlab/ParseCareKit/tree/parse-objc#installing-via-cocoapods) branch for the readme.
+The main branch isn't compatable with cocoapods as the CareKit framework isn't compatible with Cocoapods.

 ### Installing as a framework